Sumirmat97/Stock-Price-Prediction/README.md

 Either of the models are optional.

 ## How do I set up ##
+1. Python 3.6 or higher is required
 1. Clone or download the project
-1. Python 3.6 or higher is required
+1. Download and extract "GoogleNews-vectors-negative300.bin" from https://github.com/mmihaltz/word2vec-GoogleNews-vectors
 1. Run the command:
 ``` pip install -r requirements.txt ```